Tracked Armoured Vehicles

 Leopard* – Main battle tank

-Deployed by more nations than any other, the Leopard 2 is the world's finest main battle tank.
+Deployed by more nations than any other, the Leopard 2 of Krauss-Maffei Wegmann (KMW) is the world's finest main battle tank.
 Its overwhelming combat performance, resulting from an optimum combination of firepower, protection, mobility and operational readiness, places the Leopard 2 in a class of its own.
 Crucially, it is armed with Rheinmetall's superb 120mm smoothbore gun.
 Rheinmetall also makes a comprehensive range of state-of-the art ammunition for the Leopard 2 as well as supplying the tank's fire control technology and C4I systems.

 MBT Advanced Technology Demonstrator